tv2/casparcg-cliptool/README.md

 ### Channel / Output Options

-Each output has a number of option that can be updated from the Settings Page.
+Each output has a number of option that can be updated from the settings page.

 <img src="docs/images/output-settings.png">

 #### Label

-Setting a text in the label field, will update the text shown on the associated tab, while on the Main or Text view.
+Setting a text in the label field, will update the text shown on the associated tab, while on the main or text view.
 If nothing is specified, then the tab will simply display `Output`, followed by the number of the output.

 #### Media Folder